Reef-Referral/reef-referral-ios/README.md

 ## Standard Mode (With Apple Offer Codes)

-In standard mode, the ReefReferral SDK automatically handles referral success events.
+In standard mode, the ReefReferral SDK automatically handles referral and referring success events.
 You don't need to call `triggerReferralSuccess` or `triggerReferringSuccess`.

 ### 1. Import the SDK